3DTTNet: Multimodal Fusion-Based 3D Traversable Terrain Modeling for Off-Road Environments: Methods

 \subsubsection{Output}

-The enhanced voxel features $\hat{F}^{3D}$ are input to fully connected (FC) layers and passed through a softmax function to produce dense semantic occupancy predictions $Y_t \in \{c_0, c_1, c_2, \cdots, c_M\}^{H \times W \times Z}$, where each voxel is classified as either empty $\{c_0\}$ or occupied by a specific traversability class within $\{c_1, c_2\cdots, c_M\}$.
-Mapping these predictions back to the 3D grid yields a detailed occupancy map that highlights traversable areas and provides semantic labels essential for autonomous off-road navigation.
+The enhanced voxel features $\hat{F}^{3D}$ are input to fully connected (FC) layers and passed through a softmax function to produce dense traversability predictions $Y_t \in \{c_0, c_1, c_2, \cdots, c_M\}^{H \times W \times Z}$, where each voxel is classified as either empty $\{c_0\}$ or occupied by a specific traversability class within $\{c_1, c_2\cdots, c_M\}$.
+Mapping these predictions back to the 3D grid yields a detailed occupancy map that highlights traversable areas and provides traversability labels essential for autonomous off-road navigation.